-Over the next two years, we expect our numbers to grow beyond our current 86 as enhancements to LEAP's program make it more attractive.
+Over the next two years, we expect our numbers to grow as enhancements to LEAP's program make it more attractive.
 As previously noted, we are also working to provide better value for the fees, which we believe will make LEAP a more attractive option for more Lincoln families.